Spain football federation asks Rubiales to resign over kiss – DW – 08/28/2023

 Spain football federation asks Rubiales to resign over kiss

-Spain's football federation has asked Luis Rubiales to resign as president on Monday night after he forcibly kissed Jenni Hermoso on the lips without her consent at the Women's World Cup.
+Spain's football federation asked Luis Rubiales to resign as president on Monday night after he kissed Jenni Hermoso on the lips at the Women's World Cup.

 The regional presidents of the Royal Spanish Football Federation (RFEF) held a second emergency meeting after Rubiales repeatedly refused to step down in recent days, sparking national and international outrage.